mdn/content/files/en-us/web/api/xrrigidtransform/matrix/index.md

 ## Value

-A {{jsxref("Float32Array")}} containing 16 entries which represents the 4x4 transform matrix which is described by the {{domxref("XRRigidTransform.position", "position")}} and {{domxref("XRRigidTransform.orientation", "orientation")}} properties.
+A {{jsxref("Float32Array")}} containing 16 entries, which represents the 4x4 transform matrix described by the {{domxref("XRRigidTransform.position", "position")}} and {{domxref("XRRigidTransform.orientation", "orientation")}} properties.

 ## Usage notes

 ### Matrix format

 All 4x4 transform matrices used in WebGL are stored in 16-element {{jsxref("Float32Array")}}s.
-The values are stored into the array in column-major order; that is, each column is written into the array top-down before moving to the right one column and writing the next column into the array.
-Thus, for an array `[a0, a1, a2, …, a13, a14, a15]`, the matrix looks like this:
+The values are stored in the array in column-major order; that is, each column is written into the array top-down before moving to the next column to the right and writing it into the array.
+Therefore, for the array `[a0, a1, a2, …, a13, a14, a15]`, the matrix looks like this:

 <math display="block">
   <semantics>